 The consolidation of these cases is important as it allowed easier access to the court and quicker handling of cases for many Invokana injury victims.

-According to the JPML, 991 lawsuits had been filed in the Invokana MDL as of December 18, 2017.
-That number is likely over 1,000 at present.
+According to the JPML, 1,190 lawsuits had been filed in the Invokana MDL as of July 16, 2019.
+That number may now be over 1,200 as of the writing of this article.

 On May 15, 2015, The FDA published a consumer warning for the SGLT2 diabetes drugs Invokana, Jardiance and Farxiga, advising that they had received a higher-than-expected number of reports of patients suffering ketoacidosis or kidney damage.